Naturism: United States

-In 2008, Florida Young Naturists held their first Naked Bash, which has been repeated multiple times per year and has grown into one of the largest young naturist gatherings in the world.
+In 2008, Florida Young Naturists held its first Naked Bash, which has been repeated multiple times per year and has grown into one of the larger young naturist gatherings in the world.

 In 2009, a campaign to promote nudism in the United States occurred with an effort by the AANR to record the largest simultaneous skinny dip at several U.S. clubs and beaches, which occurred on July 11 of that year.

-In 2010, a new organization formed called Young Naturists America, which was mostly focused on the younger generation, as well as social issues, such as body image.
+In 2010, an organization formed called Young Naturists America, which was mostly focused on the younger generation, as well as social issues, such as body image.
 Young Naturists and Nudists America closed in 2017.

 Asia

 Indonesia

 In the 1970s, nudity on Bali's remote and deserted beaches was common, but with the massive growth of tourism this practice has disappeared.
 In 2002, nudity was declared illegal on Petitenget Beach, the last beach in Seminyak that tolerated discreet nudity.
 Individuals began to practice nudity in private villas and resorts.
 Laki Uma Villa, the first naturist facility to open, was for gay men only.
 Bali au Naturel, the first adult-only nudist resort for both genders, opened its doors in 2004.
 It subsequently expanded from 3 to 15 rooms and added two more swimming pools.

 Indonesia has an underground naturist community who defy the laws against public nudity.